Coaches and student athletes hit the field for the first time in 22 months

 WICHITA Kan.
 (KSNW) – Spring is in the air and so are some high school sports across Kansas.
 It’s been nearly two years since some players have laced up and hit the field.

-Daniel Vieyra has been the head coach of the girl’s soccer team at Hutch High for four years.
+Daniel Vieyra has been the head coach of the girl’s soccer team at Hutchinson High for four years.
 However, due to the pandemic, the team hasn’t played an official game in 22 months.

 “I know the girls that are playing, don’t take it for granted anymore because they know how easily we take it away,” said Vieyra.